GIXLabs/SAndC/Lab6/README.md

 ![Thermistor](assets/thermistor.png)

 1. Attach Fluke DMM to thermistor with alligator clips
 1. ✏️ Using water baths, record resistance at
     - ✏️ Room temperature
     - ✏️ 0&deg;C
     - ✏️ 100&deg;C
 1. The Arduino analog input can handle input voltages from 0-5V.
 Design a DC circuit making a voltage divider with
-    1. 5V input (from Vcc pin on arduino)
+    - 5V input (from Vcc pin on arduino)
-    1. A resistor R
+    - A resistor R
-    1. The thermistor
+    - The thermistor
-    1. So that the voltage across the 10K-thermistor voltage will range from 0-5V for any temperature from -10&deg;C to + 110&deg;C.
+    - So that the voltage across the 10K-thermistor voltage will range from 0-5V for any temperature from -10&deg;C to + 110&deg;C.
 1. You should **NOT** expect a straight line relationship.
-    - ✏️ Try to fit a 2nd order polynomial (y = ax^2 + bx + c) to three data points: 0&deg;C, Room Temp, 100&deg;C (where y is resistance and x is temperature).
+    - ✏️ Try to fit a 2nd order polynomial (y = ax^2 + bx + c) (or T = a*log(R)+b) to three data points: 0&deg;C, Room Temp, 100&deg;C (where y is resistance and x is temperature).
 1. Write an Arduino sketch which reads the analog port and prints the reading.
-    1.  ✏️ Demonstrate that it works using the water baths.
+    - ✏️ Demonstrate that it works using the water baths.

-For two points extra credit:
+1. For two points extra credit:
-✏️ Implement the polynomial equation (iv) on the Arduino ✏️ Demo correct temperature readout
+    - ✏️ Implement the polynomial equation on the Arduino
+    - ✏️ Demo correct temperature readout

-✏️ Record reading of the sensor in ice water & boiled water.
+1. ✏️ Record reading of the sensor in ice water & boiled water.

 ## Adafruit Feather nRF52840 Sense: